OCamlPro/superbol-vscode-debug-deprecated/README.md

 ```

 Your contribution is always welcome!

+### Documentation

+For a more in depth documentation please check the [Superbol Documentation](https://ocamlpro.com/superbol/)

 ### Troubleshooting
 Add `verbose` property to your `launch.json` and start debugging session.
 In `DEBUG CONSOLE` you will see complete communication log between `gdb` and VS Code.
 Here's an example: